User Cannot Log On to LAN Because of RAS Logon Failures

 When you attempt to log on to your local area network (LAN), you mayreceive the following error message:

-Unable to log you on because your account has been locked out, please contact your administrator.
+Unable to log you on because your account has been locked out, please

 NOTE: This error may occur even though you have not previously failed anylogon attempts.